Lilyy0324/afraa-week1-task/README.md

 # 📱 Flutter UI Development Project

-A Flutter-based mobile application developed as part of a Flutter UI Development Internship.
+A Flutter-based UI application developed as part of a Flutter UI Development Internship.
 This project focuses on designing a clean, responsive, and user-friendly interface while demonstrating Flutter fundamentals, reusable widgets, screen navigation, and form validation.

 > **Note:** This project primarily showcases UI implementation and Flutter development concepts.
 Some advanced functionalities such as backend integration, persistent storage, and complete business logic are not included in the current version.